CyberT33N/JSON-Schema-cheat-sheet/README.md

 ```

 #### [Dependencies](http://json-schema.org/understanding-json-schema/reference/object.html#id6)

-- The dependencies keyword allows the schema of the object to change based on the presence of certain special properties.
+The dependencies keyword allows the schema of the object to change based on the presence of certain special properties.

 There are two forms of dependencies in JSON Schema:
-<br> Property dependencies declare that certain other properties must be present if a given property is present.
+- Property dependencies declare that certain other properties must be present if a given property is present.
-<br> Schema dependencies declare that the schema changes when a given property is present.
+- Schema dependencies declare that the schema changes when a given property is present.

 #### [Property dependencies](http://json-schema.org/understanding-json-schema/reference/object.html#id7)

-- Let’s start with the simpler case of property dependencies.
+Let’s start with the simpler case of property dependencies.
 For example, suppose we have a schema representing a customer.
 If you have their credit card number, you also want to ensure you have a billing address.
 If you don’t have their credit card number, a billing address would not be required.
 We represent this dependency of one property on another using the dependencies keyword.
 The value of the dependencies keyword is an object.
 Each entry in the object maps from the name of a property, p, to an array of strings listing properties that are required whenever p is present.

 In the following example, whenever a credit_card property is provided, a billing_address property must also be present:
 ```javascript